src-d/guide/talent/job-descriptions/applications.md

 - At the moment, we are 20+ people from 10 different countries working closely together from our office in Madrid, Spain.
 We are more than happy to sponsor you a visa and guide you and your family through the whole process if you decide to come to work from our office, but you may also choose to work remotely as part of our team does working from Portugal, Estonia, Russia, and others.

-- At source{d}, we have a transparent salary policy.
-Depending on your experience, you can either join us as a Senior Engineer or a Lead.
-For a Senior Engineer, the salary ranges from €49.000 to €53.000.
+- At source{d}, we have a transparent salary policy which we feel strongly about it.
+Although a seniority level for every candidate will be determined during the last round of on-site interviews, one can expect that for a Senior Engineer salary ranges from €49.000 to €53.000.
 You can find our net amounts at https://cincodias.elpais.com/herramientas/calculadora-sueldo-neto/ (in Spanish only).

 - Following the same level of transparency as with development process, all the above aspects of the work culture are documented and publicly available in our Guide at https://github.com/src-d/guide/.